chris-wood/ietf-masque/proposed_charter.md

 extensions to enable this functionality.
 The group will focus on a limited set of client-initiated services: (1) UDP CONNECT and (2) IP proxying.

+The working group will first deliver a protcol solution for UDP CONNECT and a requirements document for IP proxying.
+Once complete, it will focus on a protocol solution for IP proxying.

 The working group will also consider fallback to versions of HTTP that operate over TCP, as resilience to blocking of UDP or HTTP/3 is desired.